Swathi Weapon Locating Radar

-The Swathi weapon locating radar is a mobile artillery-locating, phased array radar developed by India.
-This counter-battery radar is designed to detect and track incoming artillery and rocket fire to determine the point of origin for counter-battery fire.
+The Swathi (lit.Very Beneficent) weapon locating radar is a mobile counter-battery, phased array radar jointly developed by the Electronics and Radar Development Establishment, and Bharat Electronics.
+This is designed to detect and track incoming artillery and rocket fire, to determine the point of origin for counter-battery fire.

-The WLR has been jointly developed by the Electronics and Radar Development Establishment (LRDE), a lab of the Defence Research and Development Organisation (DRDO) and Bharat Electronics Limited (BEL).
-The sub-systems have been fabricated by BEL based on the DRDO designs and delivered to LRDE for integration.
+The sub-systems have been fabricated by BEL based on the designs from Defence Research and Development Organisation, and delivered to LRDE for integration.
+It is networked with the Artillery Combat Command and Control System.

-History
+Development

+Background

 The Indian army projected a requirement for fire-finding radars in the 1980s.
 As early as 1989, the Indian Army evaluated the American AN/TPQ-36 and AN/TPQ-37 Firefinder radars.
 However, these radars were not allowed to be sold, and the procurement process was stopped by the Indian Government.
 In February 1995, a Request for Proposal (RFP) was issued to five companies for procurement of 4 WLRs.
 Only Hughes (now Raytheon) responded to the RFP.
 After trials, the radar was found to not meet the General Staff Quality Requirements (GSQRs) of the Indian Army, which were found to be too stringent, and the GSQRs were then relaxed.
 At the same time, it was decided to consider development of an indigenous WLR by India's primary defence contractor, DRDO.

-In September 1998, an RFP was issued for the urgent purchase of WLRs - AN/TPQ-36/37 from Hughes (USA), Thomson CSF (France) and ISKARA of (Ukraine).
+In September 1998, an RFP was issued for the urgent purchase of WLRs - AN/TPQ-36/37 from Hughes (USA), Thomson-CSF (France) and ISKARA of (Ukraine).
 However, the American and French radars were withheld when sanctions were imposed after India's Pokhran-II nuclear weapon tests, and negotiations with the Ukrainian manufacturers came to no conclusion.
 Additionally, DRDO was not authorised to begin development of a WLR.
 These lacklustre efforts to obtain a WLR system were severely criticised by the Parliamentary Standing Committee on Defence.

 Efforts to acquire such a system intensified after the Kargil War in 1999 where the Indian Army was severely disadvantaged by its lack of radar that could detect artillery fire.
 While the Pakistani forces were equipped with American AN/TPQ-36 Firefinder radars, India only had British Cymbeline mortar detecting radars, which were not suitable.
 Almost 80% of Indian casualties during the war resulted from enemy artillery fire, making such a radar critical.